-returning a single sequence, or
+returns a single sequence, or

-None when no
+None if no more

-rows are available.The returned tuple consists of data
+rows are available.
+By default, the returned tuple consists of

-The following example shows how to use
+The following example shows two equivalent ways to process a

-# Using a while-loop cursor.execute("SELECT * FROM employees") row = cursor.fetchone() while row is not None: print(row) row = cursor.fetchone() # Using the cursor as iterator cursor.execute("SELECT * FROM employees") for row in cursor: print(row)
+# Using a while loop cursor.execute("SELECT * FROM employees") row = cursor.fetchone() while row is not None: print(row) row = cursor.fetchone() # Using the cursor as iterator cursor.execute("SELECT * FROM employees") for row in cursor: print(row)